ballerina-platform/ballerina-lang/docs/tutorials/main-program.md

 ### Add an action

+When you add a connector, you need to have a way of calling a connector and those are called actions.

 A connector comes with a set of actions that represent the interactions that one can have with the remote service.
 Actions can be one directional or bi-directional and represent blocking from the calling worker's perspective.
 That is, the calling thread is blocked until the action has completed its remote interaction.

-To make use of the connector you have added in this tutorial, you need to call it using an action.